Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Methodology for Estimating the Risk of Disclosure

 \section{Methodology for Estimating the Risk of Disclosure}

 The description of the methodology follows the description given in \citet{DrechslerReiter2010}.
 Suppose the intruder has a vector of information, $\mathbf{t}$, on a particular target unit in the population $\mathbf{P}$.
-Let $t_0$ be the unique identifier of the target, and let $P_{i0}$ be the (not released) unique identifier for record $i$ in $\mathbf{d}_{syn}$, where $\mathbf{d}_{syn}$ denotes the synthetic data and $i=1,\dots,n$.
+Let $t_0$ be the unique identifier of the target, and let $P_{i0}$ be the unique identifier (not released) for record $i$ in $\mathbf{d}_{syn}$, where $\mathbf{d}_{syn}$ denotes the synthetic data and $i=1,\dots,n$.
 Let $\mathcal{S}$ be any information released about the simulation models.